A Brief History of First Radio Parish Church of America, Established 1926

 The Reverend Dr. David R. Glusker, a Methodist minister serving in Augusta, joined Daily Devotions in September of 1985 and began his eighteen years of ministry with Daily Devotions becoming a trusted man and familiar face around the State of Maine.
 His background in hosting a cable TV show in Augusta eased his passage from a pulpit into broadcasting.
 “TV and Church” was the title of his doctoral dissertation.

-Reverend Peter Baldwin Panagore
+The Reverend Peter Baldwin Panagore, 2003 to present

 In August 2003, Rev. Peter Baldwin Panagore first began TV broadcasting on WCSH6, in Portland and WLBZ2, in Bangor.
 He has written and taped more than 1000 TV programs, and recorded 260 radio broadcasts.
 The unique ministry of Daily Devotions is seen in 100,000 homes each morning with Daily Devotions seven days a week, 365 days a year, and was built by God’s guiding hand, by the dedicated work of all the pastors, by the determination of our Board of Trustees, by the long support of WCSH6, and through the generosity of people like you.
-Through our combined media outreach, including commercial broadcast TV, FM radio, AM radio, email, our website, social media and our new app on mobile media – Call on Faith – we reach 1,000,000 souls each week.
+Through our combined media outreach, including commercial broadcast TV, FM radio, AM radio, email, our website, social media and our new app on mobile media – Call on Faith – we reach 50,000 souls a day.
 The radio broadcasts are heard weekdays throughout Maine on AM and FM stations.

 *Thanks to Carleton G. Lane for his paper “A Brief History of First Radio Parish Church of America, April 26, 1994”